 When you claim these damages in court, you can often claim the full amount of the damages you suffered.
 If you instead accept a settlement from the University or their insurance, you may not get your damages covered in full.
 Insurance companies typically pay only a fraction of the damages for medical bills and lost wages, and they typically will not cover pain and suffering damages. it is also important to remember that the University, their insurance company, and their lawyers do not represent your interests. it is important to hire an attorney to protect your interest and ensure that you are not underpaid for your damages.

 Deadline to File Injury Cases Against Colleges in Maryland

 In Maryland, the deadline to file a personal injury case is typically 3 years from the date of injury.
 If you wait too long, you might be barred from filing your case in court. it is vital to talk to a lawyer and get help filing your case as soon as you can to make sure your right to sue is well protected.

 Call Our Loyola University Injury Lawyers for a Free Legal Consultation

-If you or a loved one was injured on the Loyola University campus, contact The Law Offices of Randolph Rice today.
+If you or a loved one was injured on the Loyola University campus, contact the Baltimore personal injury lawyers at Rice, Murtha & Psoras today.
 Randolph Rice represents injured college students and fights to get them compensation for their injuries, even if it means filing a lawsuit against their college or another large company or corporation.
 For a free legal consultation on your injury case, contact our personal injury lawyer for Loyola students injured on campus.
 Call (410) 694-7291 today to set up your free legal consultation.